 Keep both engines switched off for 5 minutes then start the working car’s engine allowing it to run for 2 minutes.

 Turn on the engine of the flat battery’s car and allow it to run for around 10 minutes.

 Turn off both the car engines and disconnect the leads in reverse order (remove negative from your car first).

 Try and restart your car, if it doesn’t start, jump start it again and allow the working car to idle for longer.

 Tips Whilst Jump Starting With Leads

 Once you have jump started a car once, you will be able to do it with ease next time.
-If you find yourself regularly jump starting your car (for yourself and others), we would strongly recommend investing into some heavy duty jump leads.
+However, if you find yourself regularly jump starting your car (for yourself and others), we would strongly recommend investing in some heavy-duty jump leads.
 Not only will they last longer but they will also perform better too, which can be required when jump starting large capacity engines.
 Although more expensive, they are certainly worth the extra investment.